Relationships with a many-many cardinality in Power BI Desktop

-With the many-to-many relationships feature in Power BI Desktop, you can join tables that use a cardinality of Many to Many.
+With the relationships with a many-many cardinality feature in Power BI Desktop, you can join tables that use a cardinality of Many to Many.
 You can more easily and intuitively create data models that contain two or more data sources.
-The many-to-many relationships feature is part of the larger composite models capabilities in Power BI Desktop.
+The relationships with a many-many cardinality feature is part of the larger composite models capabilities in Power BI Desktop.

-The many-to-many relationships capability in Power BI Desktop is one of three related features:
+The relationships with a many-many cardinality capability in Power BI Desktop is one of three related features:

 Composite models: Allows a report to have two or more data connections, including DirectQuery connections or Import, in any combination.
 For more information, see Composite models in Power BI Desktop (preview).

-Many-to-many relationships: With composite models, you can establish many-to-many relationships between tables.
+Relationships with a many-many cardinality: With composite models, you can establish relationships with a many-many cardinality between tables.
 This approach removes requirements for unique values in tables.
 It also removes previous workarounds, such as introducing new tables only to establish relationships.
 The feature is described further in this article.

 Storage mode: You can now specify which visuals require a query to back-end data sources.
 Visuals that don't require a query are imported even if they're based on DirectQuery.
 This feature helps improve performance and reduce back-end load.
 Previously, even simple visuals such as slicers began queries that were sent to back-end sources.
 For more information, see Storage mode in Power BI Desktop (preview).

-Before the many-to-many relationships feature became available, the relationship between two tables was defined in Power BI.
+Before the relationships with a many-many cardinality feature became available, the relationship between two tables was defined in Power BI.
 At least one of the table columns involved in the relationship had to contain unique values.
 Often, though, no columns contained unique values.

 For example, two tables might have had a column labeled Country, but the values of Country weren't unique in either table.
 To join such tables, it was necessary to create a workaround.
 One such workaround might be to introduce into the model additional tables with the necessary unique values.
-With the many-to-many relationships feature, you can join such tables directly by using a relationship with a cardinality of Many to-Many.
+With the relationships with a many-many cardinality feature, you can join such tables directly by using a relationship with a cardinality of Many to-Many.

 When you define a relationship between two tables in Power BI, you must define the cardinality of the relationship.
 For example, the relationship between ProductSales and Product—using columns ProductSales[ProductCode] and Product[ProductCode]—would be defined as Many-1.
 We define the relationship in this way because there are many sales for each product, and the column in the Product table (ProductCode) is unique.
 When you define a relationship cardinality as Many-1, 1-Many, or 1-1, Power BI validates it to help ensure that the cardinality that you select matches the actual data.